AnyChart/docs.anychart.com/Stock_Charts/Axes.md

 Scroll the chart to see them all.

-We can adjust the length of ticks on X-axis only by setting another height for the axis with the {api:api:anychart.core.axes.StockDateTime#height}**.height()**{api} method of the axis.
+We can adjust the length of ticks on X-axis only by setting another height for the axis with the {api:anychart.core.axes.StockDateTime#height}**.height()**{api} method of the axis.
 Ticks themselves don't have this method.

 You can find how to work with the X-axis height in the (Axis Line)[#axis_line] part of the article.